Aleksbgbg/Skype2/README.md

 Skype v2.0 will have the following:
 - Desktop client written using the WPF framework (C# and XAML)
-- REST server endpoint using ASP.NET WebAPI (C#), allowing messages to be POST-ed and retrieved (GET)
+- REST server endpoint using ASP.NET Core (C#), allowing messages to be POST-ed and retrieved (GET)
 - TCP socket server endpoint (C#), notifying clients of new messages
-- PostgreDB database service, for storing messages
+- PostgreSQL database service, for storing messages